 - After receiving the article, the corresponding author is sent a confirmation email.

-- Articles are subjects to initial editorial screening and anonymous peer-review by two reviewers who will be selected by the editors.
+- Articles are subject to initial editorial screening and anonymous peer-review by two reviewers who will be selected by the editors.
 Firstly, the submitted articles will be evaluated within our initial editorial screening.
-After this preliminary stage, only afterward it will be submitted to the peer-reviewers.
-Our journal operates a closed peer-review process, meaning that reviewers will not know author details and will themselves remain anonymous to the author.
+After this preliminary stage, only afterwards it will be submitted to the peer-reviewers.
+Our journal operates a closed peer-review process, meaning that reviewers will not know author's details and will themselves remain anonymous to the author.

 - The journal editors reserve the right to return to authors, without peer-review, improperly formatted articles.

 - The journal editorial office does not store electronic materials that are not accepted for publication and does not deliver them back to the authors.

-- The originals of review are stored in a review of the editorial board for one year and, at the request of the authors or IRES Scientific Council.
+- The originals of the review are stored in a review of the editorial board for one year.

 - All articles will be checked for plagiarism before being sent to the reviewers.
 The journal uses the plagiarism screening tool PlagScan, but also reviewers should alert the editors if they suspect any issues relating to author misconduct such as plagiarism.